How much will be paid

 The work will prevent further decay to the fabric of historic buildings and benefit their long-term survival.

-- agree a specification with Natural England and then send at least 3 written quotations identifying all associated costs for completing the work in line with the specification
+- agree a specification with your local National Park adviser, develop a detailed management plan and then send at least 3 written quotations identifying all associated costs for completing the work in line with the specification

 - agree the selected quotation with Natural England

-- complete the work as set out in the approved specification within the agreed time
+- complete the work as set out in the approved management plan within the agreed time

-After the work has been completed the building will need to be protected and maintained in a weatherproof condition.
+After the work has been completed the building will need to be protected and maintained in a weatherproof condition for a period of 5 years from completion of the work and final grant payment.
 This includes fixtures and fittings and nearby associated features, such as mounting blocks and stack or stook bases.